mariomazzaferro/cryptoPrompts/README.md

 Crypto Prompts seeks no profit, everything you pay in this platform is spent exclusively on blockchain fees.
 This project is inspired by the Writing Prompts subreddit, with its literary appeal, but there are no rules here, you can write whatever you want.
 There can be question prompts, making the branching dynamic similar to Quora.
 There can be discussion prompts, tilting it more towards Twitter's dynamic.
 There are endless possibilities for new prompts, it's impossible to guess all of them now, the best way to predict the future is by writing it.

-As a reader using Crypto Prompts: you are be able to read every prompt and each of its branches.
-As a writer using Crypto Prompts: you are be able to write new initial prompts and new branches for any existing prompt.

 ## User Workflow

 1- User registers on the site (using metamask).<br/>
-2- User writes an initial prompt or a branch and mints it (signed transaction).<br/>
+2- User writes an initial Prompt or a Branch Prompt and mints it (signed transaction).<br/>
-3- User can read other people's prompts and write branches of them.<br/>
+3- User can read other people's Prompts and write Branch Prompts of them.<br/>
-4- User can read other people's prompts and each of its branches.<br/>
+4- User can read other people's Prompts and each of its branches.<br/>
+5- User can transfer, buy, sell or auction Prompts.<br/>

 ## Development